gabrieldejesus/http-basics/README.md

 `application -> application / xml, application / pdf`

 `Other formats accepted: https: // developer.mozilla.org / en-US / docs / Web / HTTP / Basics_of_HTTP / MIME_types`

+### 08. HTTP2 - For a more efficient web

+HTTP / 2 (originally called HTTP / 2.0) is an important revision of the HTTP network protocol used by the World Wide Web.
+It was derived from the previous experimental SPDY protocol, originally developed by Google.
+HTTP / 2 was developed by the HTTP Working Group (also called httpbis, where "bis" means "second") of the Internet Engineering Task Force.
+HTTP / 2 is the first new version of HTTP since HTTP 1.1, standardized in RFC 2068 in 1997.
+The Working Group submitted HTTP / 2 to the IESG for consideration as a Proposed Standard in December 2014, and the IESG approved the publication as a Proposed Standard on February 17, 2015.
+The HTTP / 2 specification was published as RFC 7540 on May 14, 2015.

+💡 A little about HTTP2

+↪️ Acts on what is already known of HTTP

+↪️ Binary and tablet headers (HPACK)

+↪️ Standard GZIP in response

+↪️ Multiplexing (Request and responses are parallel)

+↪️ Headers Sateful (We only send headers that change)

+↪️ Serve-Push (Act of the server sending data without the browser having asked)